 “I just want to know what he knows,” I say.

 “How do you know he’ll tell you anything?
-They are not forthcoming with information and are even more protective of their sources.”
+They’re not forthcoming with information and are even more protective of their sources.”

 “I’ll make him an offer he can’t refuse,” I say in my best Vito Corleone imitation.
 Chuck smiles at me.
 “Just stay close, okay?”
 I add.

 “You got it,” he responds.
-I stroll casually in the direction of my newest fan, pretend to examine goods along the outside of the stores while Chuck played the good little bodyguard.
-By the time I was in his face it was too late.
+I stroll casually in the direction of my newest fan, pretend to examine goods along the outside of the stores while Chuck plays the good little bodyguard.
+By the time I’m in his face, it’s too late for him to flee.

 “What do you mean?” he says to me.
 Hmm, he’s a professional, too.
-Chuck positions himself and now he has the guy cornered, so there was nowhere that he could go.
+Chuck positions himself and now he has the guy cornered, so there’s nowhere that he can go.

 “The low-wire?
-What is that?”
+What’s that?”
 I ask a little perturbed.

 “I’m sorry.
 It’s just something I made up.
 Do you know how ‘ambulance chasers’ listen to police scanners to try to get injury cases?”
 I nod.
 “Well, the low-wire is something like that.
 You keep your ear to the ground to try to be the first to get the scoop on the story and you get leads that normally someone else wouldn’t chase.
 A picture of you here on vacation after you were kidnapped would set me up with the publications as a solid source of material,” he says honestly.